juhariis/ess/EuropeanSocialSurvey.md

 Europe is going through interesting time since turn of the century: Brexit, refugee crisis, rise of populism, economic worries, rising tensions between the West and Russia - and a lot more [Timeline of 21st century](https://en.wikipedia.org/wiki/Timeline_of_the_21st_century)

 European Social Study has been collecting data on people in most countries in Europe every two years since 2002.

-The purpose of this study is look into the recent history of Europe mainly with the help of ESS data.
+The purpose of this study is look into the recent history of Europe mainlywith the help of ESS data.
 As additional data we will use World Bank Development indicator set and a data set from UNHCR to provide some reference to ESS indicators.

 We started by looking into subjective happiness, how it has changed over time and investigated what factors in ESS data are associated with it by using linear modeling.

-From that we continued looking into a few other indicators which either were significantly impacting subjective happiness or otherwise were seen as interesting and important items in the context of present day Europe:
+From that we continued looking into other indicators which either were significantly associated with subjective happiness or otherwise were seen as interesting and important items for this study

 -   how helpful other people are perceived,
 -   trust in United Nations,